visiosto/terraform-hcloud-server/README.md

 # Hetzner Cloud Server Terraform Module

 Terraform module for creating servers on Hetzner Cloud.
+Additionally, it includes an option to enable a firewall rule to only allow ingress HTTPS traffic from Cloudflare IP addresses.

 ## Requirements